Table of contents

 If you are sure you did not get an email and that the email address you have provided is correct, please contact us and we will try to solve the issue for you.

-In order to reset the password, first click on the "Login" button located in the top-right corner of the website and then in the "Forget your password?" link (or access directly to this link).
+In order to reset the password, first click on the "Login" button located in the top-right corner of the website and then in the "Forget your password?"link

 You will then be asked to submit your email address linked to your account and confirm it by clicking the "Email new password" button.